People

 Kiersten Ritchie

-Kiersten Ritchie is a PhD candidate in Dr. Sheppard’s lab.
-She is interested in pollinators, agriculture, and honey bee reproductive biology.
+Kiersten Ritchie is interested in pollinators, agriculture, and honey bee reproductive biology.
 Her research centers around differential sperm use by honey bee queens of different subspecies.
 Kiersten received her bachelor’s degree in biochemistry from the University of Washington where she took an entomology course that sparked her passion for honey bees and all insects.

 (she/her/hers)